klebgenomics/KleborateModular/docs/source/modules.rst

    -m general__contig_stats

-This module generates some basic assembly statistics to help users understand their typing results in the context of assembly quality, although we recommend users conduct more comprehensive QC themselves before typing genomes (e.g. screen for contamination, etc).
+This module takes ``enterobacterales__species`` as a prerequisite and  generates some basic assembly statistics to help users understand their typing results in the context of assembly quality, although we recommend users conduct more comprehensive QC themselves before typing genomes (e.g. screen for contamination, etc).

 The module reports a standard set of assembly quality metrics (see Outputs below).